codinglabsong/pet-classifier-fastai-timm/README.md

 ### Running the App Locally

-1. Download the Pre-trained Model: Download the model from the [v1.0.0 release](https://github.com/codinglabsong/simple_pet_classifier/releases/tag/v1.0.0) and place model.pkl in the project directory.
+1. Download the Pre-trained Model: Download the model from the [v1.0.0 release](https://github.com/codinglabsong/simple_pet_classifier/releases/tag/v1.0.0) and place model.pkl in the project root directory.

 2. Start the Application:
 ```bash